Red Purple Luffy Deck Guide – OP09

 If you see this for too long, please disable AdBlock and try to reload the page...

 OP01-016-nami-333 is our early searcher, helping us find {Straw Hat Crew} type cards.
-The card we choose will depend on our hand, but if we're going first, the main card we'll be aiming to find is OP05-067-zoro-juurou so we can play it on turn 2.
-Cards like ST01-012-monkeydluffy-938 or OP05-119-monkeydluffy are more for the later stages of the game when we're cranking up the pressure.
+The card we choose will depend on our hand, but we're usually trying to find our late-game plays like OP09-119-monkeydluffy or OP09-065-sanji to help us control the field and make use of the Rush keyword.

 Ramp